Carbon Ceramic Brakes Guide: What C/SiC Changes, and What It Doesn’t

 Cost drivers

 Cast iron is casting plus machining.
-Carbon ceramic is materials, high-temperature processing, harder finishing, and deeper QC.
-Scrap is expensive, and rework is limited.
+Carbon ceramic is exotic materials, high-temperature processing, harder finishing, and deeper QC — where scrap is expensive and rework is limited.

 Why the process takes longer